We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 A common source of infection is the Giardia parasite.
 Consuming contaminated water or food may result in infection.
 A person may also come into contact with contaminated water when swimming, for example.

 Other symptoms of an infection include:

 - stomach cramping

 People with irritable bowel syndrome (IBS) may have mucus in their stool, which can make the stool appear foamy.

 Abdominal surgeries can affect digestion.
 These may include operations to remove a portion of the large or small intestine.

 Surgeries may cause short bowel syndrome, which can lead to chronic diarrhea and foamy stool.
 This condition may be temporary and resolve once the body heals.

 However, if a person has this syndrome in the long term, a doctor will usually recommend supplements to ensure that the individual receives adequate nutrition.

-Frothy or foamy stool is especially common in babies and is not usually a cause for concern.
+Frothy or foamy stool can be common in babies and is not usually a cause for concern.

-Foamy stool in babies is often a sign that they are getting an overload of lactose, a sugar found in breast milk.
+Foamy stool in babies can result from a few different issues.
+Sometimes it is often a sign that a baby is getting an overload of lactose, a sugar found in breast milk.